Lugal-PCZ/ShootPoints-Web/README.md

 7. Click the “Set Instrument Azimuth” or “Shoot Backsight” button.
 (The button label will change, depending on the session type.)
 ![Start New Session form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_SetInstrumentAzimuth.png?raw=true)
 ![Start New Session form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_ShootBacksight.png?raw=true)
-10. When prompted to check, verify that the atmospheric conditions and time displayed in the page header are correct.
-If they aren’t, dismiss the dialog and click the “On-The-Fly” Adjustments (arrows) icon in the upper left and/or the “Utilities” (gears) icon in the upper right to make the necessary adjustments.
+1. When prompted to check, verify that the atmospheric conditions displayed in the page header are correct.
+If they aren’t, dismiss the dialog and click the “On-The-Fly” Adjustments (arrows) icon in the upper left to make the necessary adjustments.
-11. If the atmospheric conditions are correct, aim the total station at the landmark or the backsight prism and click “OK” to start the new surveying session.
+2. If the atmospheric conditions are correct, aim the total station at the landmark or the backsight prism and click “OK” to start the new surveying session.
 ![“Please verify” dialog box](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_PleaseVerify.png?raw=true)

 ## Create a new grouping: